 After purchasing each model featured, we spent a summer sleeping on them.
 The lead reviewer didn't sleep on a bed for three months during testing.
 We shared these products with a team of collaborating outdoor enthusiasts to ensure we had a wide range of opinions.
 Because comfort is so subjective, we queried and compared results from over 50 reviewers with varying experience levels: from guided beginners to guides themselves.
 Besides taking notes during our backcountry experiences, we also carried out side-by-side tests and took measurements to tease out both major and minor differences.
 At the end of testing, we used the information gathered to score each model across five performance metrics, highlighting each pad's strengths and weaknesses.
 Each metric was weighted appropriately according to its importance within this product category.
 Based on the scores in the individual metrics, we calculated an overall performance score from 1-100, as shown in the table above.

 Here we evaluated how well each pad transformed rocks and roots into plush clouds.
 Although comfort is subjective, thicker pads cushion hips and knees better than thinner pads.
 Flat surfaces are more comfortable for your head than bumpy surfaces.
-Grippier fabrics keep you attached to the pad.
+Grippier fabrics keep you from falling off of the pad.
 More surface area means more comfort.

 The most comfortable pad will depend on your preferences.
 Side sleepers usually prefer thick air construction pads while back sleepers sometimes prefer self-inflating pads.
 Our comfort scores come from over 50 reviewers who each used one or more of these contenders.
 Many were first-time campers on guided trips (they typically gave a lower comfort score) and many were seasoned backpackers (they ranked pads higher).
 Keep in mind that our ratings are relative.
 A score of 9/10 means that the pad was among the most comfortable competitors, not that it's going to offer the same level of comfort as your Tempur-Pedic.

 Hands down the most comfortable pad we snoozed on was the Top Pick for Comfort award-winning Sea to Summit Comfort Plus Insulated that earned a 10/10 for comfort.
 Our testers preferred sleeping on it over the Best Buy winning Therm-a-Rest Venture, Therm-a-Rest NeoAir Camper, and NEMO Tensor Insulated, which all received high comfort ratings.
 Our reviewers loved the rectangular shapes of these pads, but the Comfort Plus Insulated took things to a whole other level, thanks to its dual chamber design that lets you fine-tune comfort level.
-The new REI Co-Op Flash Insulated scored 8/10 thanks to its supportive quilt-like baffles that reduced bounciness.
+The new REI Co-Op Flash All-Season Insulated scored 8/10 thanks to its supportive quilt-like baffles that reduce bounciness.
 This is the lightest pad to get such a high comfort rating and also is less noisy than the most of its competition.
-Some of the lightest pads crinkle like a bag of chips when you shift.
-It's annoying for you, and much more annoying for your neighbor.
+The Therm-a-Rest NeoAir All-Season SV sounds like hundreds of plastic bags rustling in the wind whenever you roll on it.
+It's annoying for you, and much more annoying for your tent mate.
+The noise is dampened somewhat by a sleeping bag, but in warm weather when you're outside your bag or using a quilt, it'll be a noisy night.

 One way to add comfort to any pad, especially a firm foam pad, is to add a 1/2 inch layer of soft foam as shown below.
 A 20" x 36" piece only weighs 4 oz, adds a lot of comfort, and can be used to line a backpack back panel for extra support.

 The Therm-a-Rest NeoAir XLite, Therm-a-Rest NeoAir XTherm, Nemo Astro Insulated, and Therm-a-Rest EvoLite all received a score of 7/10.
 It's worth noting that each of these pads has a smooth surface.
 Several outliers thought that the REI AirRail 1.5 was the most comfortable, but most of our testers preferred the pads listed above because of their thickness.
+The Therm-a-rest NeoAir All Season SV and the Big Agnes Insulated AXL Air both received an 8 due to their rectangular shapes that provide more room to sprawl, at the cost of increased weight.
 The Therm-a-Rest Z Lite SOL is a closed cell foam pad and was the least comfortable pad reviewed, earning a score of 1/10.
 Foam pads don't convert grass lumps into clouds as well as inflatable pads.

 Weight and Packed Size